vandergus/srozum-camera-tester-wiki/Test Modes.md

 ## Average Series

-This mode is very similar to “Simple” mode, except that it takes a series of measurements and presents aggregated results after last test in series.
+This mode is very similar to “Simple Shutters” mode, except that it takes a series of measurements and presents aggregated results after last test in series.
 Number of tests in series is set in Setting Menu.
 The target speed is either detected automatically as the nearest standard speed when the selector is set to "Auto", or the selected value is used.

 ![](https://github.com/srozum/film_camera_tester/blob/0dc2f6d4f6b30f7b3b05398507d5e208c369ef96/assets/screenshots/screen-9.jpg)